PackFitter

 Cold weather, laptop, extra shoes

 For most travelers, 5 days is where a 30–40L carry-on offers the best balance of space and portability.
 Staying at 30L keeps you nimble and personal-item-compatible on some airlines.
-Sizing up to 35–40L gives you room for extra shoes, a laptop, or heavier layers without compression stress — and still fits carry-on limits on every major airline.
+Sizing up to 35–40L gives you room for extra shoes, a laptop, or heavier layers without compression stress — and still fits carry-on limits on most major airlines.

 Carry-on backpack